RUST / AI AGENTS

 What Is ZeroClaw?

 ZeroClaw is a ground-up Rust reimplementation of the OpenClaw AI agent framework.
-With 30k stars on GitHub and dual-licensed under MIT and Apache-2.0, it targets developers who need OpenClaw's functionality but cannot afford its resource footprint.
+With 32k stars on GitHub and dual-licensed under MIT and Apache-2.0, it targets developers who need OpenClaw's functionality but cannot afford its resource footprint.
 The entire project compiles to a single static binary with no runtime dependencies.
-The latest major release restructured the entire codebase into a Cargo workspace of 12+ focused crates (zeroclaw-api, zeroclaw-runtime, zeroclaw-gateway, zeroclaw-channels, and more), with a new config schema and live migration path.
+The codebase is organized as a Cargo workspace of 12+ focused crates (zeroclaw-api, zeroclaw-runtime, zeroclaw-gateway, zeroclaw-channels, and more).
+The current stable release is v0.7.5 (May 8, 2026), which added a schema-driven /onboard flow, an OpenAPI 3.1 gateway configuration surface, and per-provider pricing for accurate cost tracking; the v0.8.0 series is in beta.

 The core design principle is trait-based modularity: every subsystem -- LLM provider, memory backend, channel adapter, tool executor -- is defined as a swappable Rust trait.
 You can replace any component at compile time or runtime without touching the rest of the system.
 This makes ZeroClaw equally suitable for cloud deployments and resource-constrained embedded devices.
 LINE channel support was recently added.